HeliosSoftware/hfs-install/README.md

 Place that URL into a browser, and append `/ui` to access the Administrative User Interface.

 Appending `/fhir`to the Load balancer URL is the FHIR Server's root address.

+### Optional - Setup A DNS Record
+Should you wish to have a hostname reference your endpoint, in `variables.tf`, change:

+- `route54_hostname_enabled.default` to `true`
+- `zone_name` to your domain name, assuming you use Route 53 for DNS
+- `host_name` to a hostname of your choice.

+Run `terraform apply`

 ### Cleanup ###
 To remove all created AWS resources, run the following command on your local machine in the `terraform` folder: